-As Second Grade comes to a close, we want to stress the importance of summer reading.
+As Fifth Grade comes to a close, we cannot stress enough the importance of summer reading.
 As Charlotte Mason says, "It is in the lap of the parent that a child first explores the universe of the printed page.
 Children of all ages must be immersed in the world of literature." -When Children Love to Learn